You can search this SPD section by section or click here to create a single searchable document.

 Filing claims for the ExxonMobil Dental Plan

 All dental claims must be filed within two years from the date services were received.
 Before filing a dental claim, consider whether the expense may be covered under your medical plan.
-Be sure to read the information in the Medical claims for dental work section below.
+Be sure to read the information in the Medical claims for dental work section above.

 Aetna Dental PPO Network providers should file all claims directly with Aetna.